 With more than 900 total sessions held for over 300 courses offered throughout the year, our in-house training comprehensively covers all the fields that employees need.
 Aside from required rank- and position-specific training, employees are free to select these on their own.

 Diversity & Inclusion (D&I) Programs offer programs geared toward supporting the advancement of women, diversity, and work-life balance.
-Human Capital employee selects their own specialized field from among the 20 career fields, then goes on to refine their expertise with the aim of becoming a leading expert.

 Career Fields